Minnesota Wildflowers

 Notes:

-The first year, Gypsy Flower is just a basal rosette of leaves, with the fllowering stalk coming up the second year.
-It can form dense colonies and is most commonly found in areas with a good percent of bare ground, such as empty lots.
+Gypsy Flower is mostly weedy, not readily invading quality habitats, but can form dense colonies and is most commonly found in areas with a good percent of bare ground and disturbed soils, such as empty lots.

 • Prairie Restorations - Bringing people together with the land